 Successful Tree Planting

 Follow the 3 steps below to ensure you get good results.
 If you would like any further advice or help please ask.
-We have many years of experience and are always happy to help.
+We have many years of experience and are always happy to advise.

 1. Select plants of appropriate type and size for the planting site.
-Many plants we offer will succeed in most situations but the following should be noted
+Many plants we offer will succeed in most situations but the following should be noted:

 - If the site is near the sea then you will need to be more careful in selecting suitable plants

-- Yews, Box and Vines should not be planted in wet ground.
+- Yews, box and vines should not be planted in wet ground.

 2. Make sure they are well planted.